-The -c coremask or -l corelist parameter of the EAL options must include the lcores specified by lcore_rx and lcore_tx for each port, but does not need to include lcores specified by lcore_kthread as those cores are used to pin the kernel threads in the rte_kni kernel module.
+The -c coremask or -l corelist parameter of the EAL options should include the lcores indicated by the lcore\rx and lcore\tx, but does not need to include lcores indicated by lcore\kthread as they are used to pin the kernel thread on.
+The -p PORTMASK parameter should include the ports indicated by the port in -config, neither more nor less.